 Instructions

-- Turn up heat slightly, add apple cider vinegar and allow to deglaze slightly
+- Turn up the slightly, add apple cider vinegar and allow to deglaze slightly.2 Tablespoon apple cider vinegar

 Notes